mruiz7797/double-seven-guitars/docs/testing.md

 ### Getting the title image to overlap the hero image

 Initially, I made the container position relative and the hero image and the title image position absolute.
-This worked to create the overlapping effect but then cuased an issue with the rest of the content.
+This worked to create the overlapping effect but then caused an issue with the rest of the content.
 The remainder of the content was then being push up behind the hero image.

 First, I tried to put position: absolute; only on the title to leave the hero image a the default position: static;.
 This fixed the issue of other content being pushed under the hero image, and the title was in the correct place but was sitting behind the hero image.
 Changing the z-index didn't help.